Financial-Times/origami/README.md

 #### Tint palette colors

 `oColorsGetTint` will return a tinted palette color based on a specified brightness.
-The function takes the name of a palette color and a brightness value between 0-100.
+The function takes the name of a palette color and an HSB brightness value between 0-100.
+For every colour except black, increasing the HSB brightness makes it appear lighter (ie claret becomes much pinker).
+Increasing the HSB brightness value of black will make it blacker.
+Take a look at the [registry demo](http://registry.origami.ft.com/components/o-colors) for a visual demo of this.

 Usage: